violetio/VioletNextDemoApp/README.md

 # Violet NextJS Demo App

+## Important

+This is a demo app that shows how to use Violet's Checkout API.
+It should not be deployed to production without adding user authentication to prevent malicious use.

 ## Getting Started

 1. Sign up at https://channel.violet.io/signup and create an app to get your app ID and app secret.